 - Meet the entrance requirements and procedures for admission to the Master of Public Health

-Most students will have already been admitted to medical school before applying for the joint program sometime during the 3rd year of medical school.
-The joint degree program is not open to students who have already earned either the MD or the MPH degree.
-(Note: Note that the MPH program may accept MCAT scores as a replacement for the GRE, if requested.)
+Most students will have already been admitted to medical school before applying for the combination program sometime during the third year of medical school.
+The combination degree program is not open to students who have already earned either the MD or the MPH degree.
+(Note: The MPH program may accept MCAT scores as a replacement for the GRE, if requested.)

 Timing of Application/Admission

-Students are encouraged to begin discussions about the combined degree at any time after admission to medical school.
-The actual time of application will typically be during the fall or early spring of the student’s 3rd year of medical school (no later than June 1).
-Students will typically begin their MPH coursework in the fall semester after their 3rd year of medical school, and continue to take a full-time course load in the spring semester and first summer session, before returning to the medical school.
+Students are encouraged to begin discussions about the combination degree at any time after admission to medical school.
+The actual time of application will typically be during the fall or early spring of the student’s third year of medical school (no later than July 1st).
+Students will typically begin their MPH coursework in the fall semester after their third year of medical school, and continue to take a full-time course load in the spring semester and first summer session, before returning to medical school.